shukria-sultani/react-jobs-website/README.md

 npm install

-Start the JSON server (if you are using it locally): json-server --watch src/jobs.json --port 8000
+- Start the JSON server (if you are using it locally):
+- npm run server
+- json-server --watch src/jobs.json --port 8000

 Start the React application:
-npm run dev
+- npm run dev
-Open your browser and navigate to http://localhost:3000 to view the applicat
+- Open your browser and navigate to http://localhost:3000 to view the applicat